 You need to be prepared in case you eat something with the food that causes your allergic reaction.
 If you are at risk of a severe reaction, talk with your healthcare provider about getting epinephrine auto-injectors.
 These should be used if you have a reaction.
 Carry these with you at all times.

 As in adults, it's very important for your child to stay away from foods that cause allergies.
-But new research shows that children at high risk for peanut allergy may need to be introduced to peanut products early in life (between ages 4 and 6 months), instead of avoiding all peanut-containing food.
-Early exposure may help prevent peanut allergies.
+But new research shows that early exposure to peanuts (between the ages of 4 to 6 months) in high-risk children may help prevent peanut allergies.
 Discuss this information with your child's healthcare provider before giving peanut products to your baby.
 If you are breastfeeding your baby, talk with their provider to see if it's safe for you to have foods that contain peanuts.

-There is now a treatment for peanut allergy in children that uses oral immunotherapy (OIT).
-In OIT an increasing amount of the allergic substance is given to the person to make them less likely to react to the substance that causes the allergy.
+There is now a treatment for peanut allergy in children ages 4 to 17 that uses oral immunotherapy (OIT).
+In OIT, an increasing amount of the allergic substance is given to the person to make them less likely to react to the substance that causes the allergy.
+This treatment is not right for every person and must be done under the supervision of an allergist (healthcare provider who specialized in allergies).

 You may need to give vitamins to your child if they can't eat certain foods.
 This can help prevent any nutritional deficiencies.
 Discuss this with your child's healthcare provider.